 Biking to me is the essence of true freedom.
 I bike in order to experience new levels of possibilities and to push myself mentally and physically.
 Being an English teacher for thirteen years has helped me to encourage others to excel and break through barriers in life.
 You never know what you are capable of doing unless you try, and biking helps me to delve into new realms of possibilities within myself that I never knew existed.
 I am able to push through preconceived notions within myself and grow as a result of the experience.

-I have been mountain biking for 24 years and started racing again at the age of 41.
-I am having more fun biking now than I ever did in my 20's and I know it is partly due to the incredible riding in and around Asheville, North Carolina and surrounding Pisgah National Forest.
+I have been mountain biking for twenty eight years and started racing again at the age of 41.
+I am having more fun biking now than I ever did in my twenties and I know it is partly due to the incredible riding in and around Asheville, North Carolina and surrounding Pisgah National Forest.
 The biking scene is incredible here and the people are very friendly and supportive.
 Southern hospitality is alive and well in Pisgah.